lholmquist/old_presentations/devnexus/notes.markdown

 Ok lets get started.
 There is all this talk about mobile first, but lets talk about the past first.

 In the past we were creating our applications for desktop.  we created these rich applications and a user had to install that on there desktop and we rejoiced.
+And if we had to create web pages, we really only had to make it work in a desktop browser.  we didnt have to worry about any mobile devlopment...

 ## Slide 4 - THis was mobile